Where Does It Hurt? The State of Purchasing Practices in Health Care

 Typically, there are several individuals in a health care organization who are responsible for ordering goods and services alongside their daily work.
 The user-friendliness of the tools plays a major role here: many of the respondents would like to have a purchasing system that guides and helps through the steps of the order process.
 If you stop and think of how conveniently you can place an order in a typical consumer webshop, it’s easy to understand where the standards are set.

 What’s more, with a purchasing system in place, buying would become more controlled as the procurement department would be able to ensure that orders are made to the contracted suppliers and in accordance with the agreed terms and conditions.

 3. Missing out on the possibilities of digital transformation?

-One of the current drivers for digital change in public organizations is the new EU legislation that obliges public sector organizations to not only send and receive e-invoices but to comply with certain electronic purchasing practices starting from the beginning of 2019 (if you are interested, read a blog explaining the changes ahead).
+One of the current drivers for digital change in public organizations is the new EU legislation that obliges public sector organizations to not only send and receive e-invoices but to comply with certain electronic purchasing practices starting from the beginning of 2019.

 86% of the respondents had never heard of PEPPOL.

 In the United Kingdom, the public health service NHS is making its purchase and invoice processes electronic and has chosen PEPPOL-compliant standards in doing so.
 The European electronic invoicing and purchasing network is growing quickly at the moment and could, for its part, revolutionize the purchase-to-pay functions in health care organizations, too, if they are ready to grasp the opportunity.